FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 The LPG has been utilized in many studies for various applications, such as the following:

-- [@harder_cost_2020] analyzed operating flexibility in electricity grids.
+- @harder_cost_2020 analyzed operating flexibility in electricity grids.
-- [@bockl_hyflowhybrid_2019] generated load profiles for an evaluation of sector coupling.
+- @bockl_hyflowhybrid_2019 generated load profiles for an evaluation of sector coupling.
-- [@lovati_optimal_2020] used the model to evaluate peer-to-peer electricity trading while considering the influence of lifestyle.
+- @lovati_optimal_2020 used the model to evaluate peer-to-peer electricity trading while considering the influence of lifestyle.
-- [@boeckl_sizing_2019] evaluated the optimal size of photovoltaic systems for different load profiles.
+- @boeckl_sizing_2019 evaluated the optimal size of photovoltaic systems for different load profiles.
-- Building on that [@lovati_design_2020] evaluated the impact of load profiles on optimal photovoltaic system operation.
+- Building on that, @lovati_design_2020 evaluated the impact of load profiles on optimal photovoltaic system operation.
-- [@haider_data_2020] analyzed the optimal way of charging electric cars.
+- @haider_data_2020 analyzed the optimal way of charging electric cars.

 # Methodology